cylc/cylc-admin/docs/feb2020-workshop-notes.md

   suite.
 It seems we'll still need suicide triggers to achieve that removal?
   (HO to consider and update SoD proposal).
  ![TW suicide trigger example](img/CylcCon2020/IMG-2988.jpg)

+ - contingency plan if we can't pull off SoD:
+   - revert to the old SoS model: need to show task pool and ghost nodes (like the cylc 7 graph view does)

 - (OS) "task pool" no longer a good term?
 (HO not so sure... now it's just a pool of active tasks.
 - (OS) TaskProxy should be renamed Job? (the Proxy class has been gutted, no